top of page

 Introduction

 The headline was a champion's eighth title defense against an unbeaten contender most pundits had under-rated.
-Jon Jones entered 26-1 (1 NC) — the lone loss a 2009 disqualification — and on a streak that included title-defense wins over Alexander Gustafsson at UFC 232, Anthony Smith at UFC 235, and Thiago Santos at UFC 239.
+Jon Jones entered 26-1 (1 NC) and on a streak that included title-defense wins over Gustafsson, Smith, and Santos.
 His challenger, Dominick Reyes, arrived 12-0 with one of the most explosive rise-to-contention runs the division had ever produced.
+What followed was a five-round contest many viewed and most media members scored for Reyes.
+The judges returned a unanimous decision for Jones.
+The co-main featured Valentina Shevchenko defending her women's flyweight title via third-round TKO over Katlyn Chookagian.

 Contents